code-by-matt/flowerpower/README.md

 Final Score: 0.978
 ```

-These results mean that the classifier performs really well, so long as `C` isn't too small.
-This means that our data fits a simple pattern really well and is not very susceptible to overfitting.
-The script then
+At `C=0.01`, regularization is too strong and causes underfitting.
+With higher `C` values, the classifier performs really well, and I never observed a significant drop in performance by increasing `C`.
+This means that our data conforms to a simple pattern and is not very susceptible to overfitting, which was kind of a bummer because

+## Conclusion

+Uh.
+Some quote about engineers vs scientists.
+Mention the things that I didn't even use.
+"Magic?"

 ---